Tulare County Sheriff Mike Boudreaux to ‘focus on the community’ following controversial Twitter post

-VISALIA, California (KGPE) – Tulare County Sheriff Mike Boudreaux is now off Twitter.
+VISALIA, California (KSEE) – Tulare County Sheriff Mike Boudreaux is now off Twitter.

 “I deleted it.
 It’s not worth it to me.
 I would rather focus on the community,” he said Tuesday.